CREPIC21/linux-virtual-mail-server-configuration/README.md

 postconf -e "non_smtpd_milters = inet:127.0.0.1:11332"
 ```

-8. Restarting Rspamd and Postfix
+H) Restarting Rspamd and Postfix
 ```
 systemctl restart rspamd
 systemctl restart postfix
 ```

-9. Configuring and Testing Rspamd
+I) Configuring and Testing Rspamd
 - create a new file with points that will be awarded to email attributes, such as `SUBJECT_HAS_CURRENCY` attribute:
 ```
 vim /etc/rspamd/local.d/groups.conf